-This post explores buying tips for the novice antique clock buyer.
-Those looking for an antique clock in general rather than a specific type or model of antique mechanical clock will find the following tips very useful.
+This post explores buying tips for novice antique clock buyers.
+Those looking for an antique clock in general rather than a specific type or model of an antique mechanical clock will find the following tips very useful.

 Vintage versus antique

 According to the United States Government publications, the term “antique” is reserved for valuables that are over a century old.
 Webster’s dictionary defines an antique as a work of art, piece of furniture, or decorative object made at an earlier period and according to various customs laws at least 100 years ago.
 Wikipedia defines the word antique as applying to objects at least 100 years old.